holmanb/holmanb.github.io/content/_index.md

 # What's with the website name?

-A pro sports athlete shares my name that wasn't an option.
+A pro sports athlete shares my name so that wasn't an option.

 Some metaphor about rebuilding things I guess?